-The real secret to anti-aging
+Sunblock the real secret to anti-aging

 Always buy a dedicated sunblock.

 And sunblock is recommended to be reapplied every 2-3 hours.
-No-one reapplies their make-up or skincare that frequently.
-And the labels of these products don't instruct you to do that.
+No-one reapplies their make-up or skincare throughout the day.
+And the labels of these products often don't instruct you to do that.

 Use a broad spectrum sunblock